 VILLAGE — One of the owners of Hochelaga-Maisonneuve’s Le Blind Pig (operating most recently as a Thai food pop-up by the moniker Le Blind Tiger), Mathieu Ménard has opened an Italian grocery store called Aperitivo, in the Village, on Atateken Street, just north of de Maisonneuve.
 Steps away from another of Ménard’s projects, wine bar Le Minéral, Aperitivo’s shelves are stocked with imported preserves and oils, charcuterie and cheese, and house-made pastas.
 According to a recent Facebook post, in the coming weeks, it’s also primed to become a counter serving ready-made meals.
-The project succeeds former café De Farine et D’Eau Fraiche as occupant of the space.
+The project succeeds former café De Farine et D’Eau Fraiche as the occupant of the space.

 Amber is open for takeout and delivery at 266 Rachel East.

-GASPÉSIE — Beloved Montreal third-wave café Paquebot, and its lauded ZAB beans, are headed north.
+GASPÉSIE — Beloved Montreal third-wave café Paquebot and its lauded ZAB beans are headed north.
 According to Silo 57, the café is opening its fourth outpost 800 kilometres away in Gaspésie this spring.

 - A Popular Cantonese Rice Noodle Roll Chain Appears to Be Opening in Downtown Montreal [EMTL]